Kenneth F. Harris II

-Kenneth F. Harris II is an African American mechanical engineer who works with the NASA Goddard Space Flight Center.
-Harris' work focuses on protecting satellites from cyberthreats and malicious interference in low-Earth orbit.
+Kenneth F. Harris II is an African-American aerospace engineer who works with the NASA Goddard Space Flight Center.
+Harris' work focuses on protecting satellites from cyberthreats, malicious interference in low-Earth orbit, development of propulsion systems, and programmatic management.
 Over his career, Harris has worked on space security through to next-generation observatories.
 Harris is also a science communicator.

 Early life and education

 Harris grew up in Prince Georges County Maryland.
 Initially he became interested in engineering as a child after spending time with his father in the office and laboratory.

 Harris attended Eleanor Roosevelt High School, graduating in 2010.
 He has highlighted how two high school teachers, Hubert Willoughby and Troy Bradbury, helped him through his high school experience.
 In 2014, Harris received a B.S. degree in Mechanical Engineering from the University of Maryland, Baltimore County's College of Engineering after a struggle with course and laboratory work.
 Harris gives credit to his former engineering professor, Anne Spence, for assisting him.
 In 2017 he received a master's degree in Engineering Management from Johns Hopkins University Whiting School of Engineering.